Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

     To get the path of an object such as its parent folder, do `'/'.join(folder.getPhysicalPath())`.
     Searching for an object's path will return the object and any children.
     To limit the depth of the search, for example, to get only those paths one level deep, use a compound query, such as `path={'query': '/'.join(folder.getPhysicalPath()), 'depth': 1}`.
-    If `depth` is specified, the object at the given path is not returned, but any children within the depth limit are.
+    If `depth` is specified, the object at the given path isn't returned, but any children within the depth limit are.

 `object_provides`
 :   Used to match interfaces provided by the object.